antkowiakn/ETL_Project-/README.md

 After the above transformation steps, we used sqlalchemy and Pandas' dataframe.to_sql method to loaded the data into a relational database in PostgrSQL.
 We built the database in PostgreSQL because of the relative uniformity of the data that we were loading and due to the relative simplicity of the tasks we envision our SQL analysts performing on the database.
 ​
-The new Olypics_db database has 3 tables, each corresponding to a Pandas dataframe from our work in jupyter lab: 1) country_master, 2 olympic_medal and 3) gdp_history.
+The new Olypics_db database has 3 tables, each corresponding to a Pandas dataframe from our work in jupyter lab:
+1) country_master
+2) 2 olympic_medal
+3) gdp_history
 ​
 ## Possible work to be performed by analysts
 ​